vag1830/SOLID/SOLID/SOLID/SingleResponsibilityPrinciple/readme.md

 2. > A module should have one, and only one, reason to change.
 3. > A module should be responsible to one, and only one, actor.

+###### Quote by Uncle Bob I found just now :
+> Gather together things that change for the same reasons.
+> Separate things that change for different reasons.

 ###### I ask myself:
 * Is this module responsible to do what this piece of code does?